dpoulimen0s/ML-Regression-Models/README.md

-# Regression Model Comparison
+# House Price Prediction using Regression Models

 This repository contains the implementation and improvement of four regression models: Linear Regression, Random Forest Regression, Support Vector Regression, and Bagging Regression.
 The primary goal was not only to create these models but also to enhance their performance and compare them.

-## Academic Assignment

 This project was undertaken as part of a machine learning assignment during the 3rd year of the bachelor's degree at Newcastle University.

 ## Model Development and Improvement